albill/albill.github.com/_posts/2006-06-05-looking-for-apartments.markdown

 ---
+author: admin
+date: '2006-06-05 14:33:32'
 layout: post
+slug: looking-for-apartments
+status: publish
 title: Looking for Apartments
-published: true
-meta: {}

-tags:
+wordpress_id: '1099'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 R and I have settled into our apartment in Jack London Square in Oakland.
 It is a bit bland and I had to argue with the high speed Internet guys to get the network up but things are working now.